reisenberger/architecture-center/docs/guide/architecture-styles/index.md

 ## Architecture styles as constraints

-Roy Fielding defined an architectural style as "a coordinated set of architectural constraints that restricts the roles/features of architectural elements and the allowed relationships among those elements" (Fielding, *Architectural Styles and the Design of Network-based Software Architectures*).
-This notion of *constraints* is crucial.
+An architecture style places *constraints* on the design of a system, including what elements can appear, and the allowed relationships between elements (see Fielding, *Architectural Styles and the Design of Network-based Software Architectures*).
 Constraints guide the "shape" of an architectur by restricting the universe of choices.
 When an architecture conforms to the constraints of a particular style, certain desirable properties emerge.

 For example, in a microservices architecture, the constraints include: